Quick Start

 Description:

-The verify command allows a user to verify cryptographic signatures on SIF
+The verify command allows a user to verify one or more digital signatures

 Options: